 \subsection{Hexagon packing}

-The hexagon packing (HEX $n$) problem asks to pack $n$ unit regular hexagons (circumradius $r = 1$) inside a flat-topped regular enclosing hexagon of side length~$L$, so as to minimize~$L$, subject to a no-overlap constraint.
-Each hexagon is parameterized by its center $(x_i, y_i)$ and rotation angle $\theta_i$, yielding a $3n$-dimensional search space.
-Following~\citet{novikov2025alphaevolve} and~\citet{georgiev2025mathematical}, we evolve programs for $n = 11$, for which the best previously known side length was $L = 3.9434$~\citep{friedman2025packing}, later improved to $L = 3.9301$ by \alphaevolve~\citep{novikov2025alphaevolve}, and then validate the evolved programs across a range of $n$ values.
+The hexagon packing (HEX $n$) problem asks to pack $n$ unit regular hexagons (circumradius $r = 1$) inside a flat-topped regular enclosing hexagon of side length~$L$, minimising~$L$ subject to a no-overlap constraint.
+Each hexagon is parameterised by its center $(x_i, y_i)$ and rotation angle $\theta_i$, giving a $3n$-dimensional search space.
+Following~\citet{novikov2025alphaevolve} and~\citet{georgiev2025mathematical}, we evolve programs for $n = 11$---where the best previously known side length was $L = 3.9434$~\citep{friedman2025packing}, subsequently improved to $L = 3.9301$ by \alphaevolve~\citep{novikov2025alphaevolve}---and validate the evolved programs across a range of $n$.

-The fitness is defined as $-L$; if containment or non-overlap constraints are violated, an exception is raised and the configuration is discarded.
-The optimization landscape is highly non-convex: small perturbations in position or rotation can introduce overlaps or containment violations, making this problem particularly challenging for evolutionary search.
-At the same time, hexagon packing serves as an effective testbed for our approach, since perturbations are geometrically interpretable and configurations are easy to visualize.
+The fitness is $-L$, with any containment or non-overlap violation raising an exception and discarding the configuration.
+The optimization landscape is highly non-convex: a small perturbation in position or rotation can introduce an overlap or a containment violation, making the problem particularly hard for evolutionary search.
+Hexagon packing is nevertheless an effective testbed for our approach, since perturbations are geometrically interpretable and configurations are easy to visualise.

-The task description is formulated to be valid for any $n$ from $1$ to $25$; however, evolution was run for a fixed value of $n = 11$, using the \improvevolve\ hyperparameters listed in \Cref{tab:hyperparameters}.
-We obtained two novel state-of-the-art packings: the first (\Cref{fig:medium_sota_hexagons}) is structurally distinct from \alphaevolve's packing (\Cref{fig:alpha_11}) and achieves a noticeably shorter enclosing side, while the second (\Cref{fig:hex11}) closely resembles \alphaevolve's solution and appears to be near-optimal.
-The existence of two qualitatively different high-quality packings suggests that the fitness landscape contains multiple deep basins, underscoring the importance of Stage~A diversity.
+The task description supports any $n$ from $1$ to $25$, but evolution was run for a single fixed value $n = 11$, using the \improvevolve\ hyperparameters in \Cref{tab:hyperparameters}.
+The run produced two qualitatively different state-of-the-art packings: the first (\Cref{fig:medium_sota_hexagons}) is structurally distinct from \alphaevolve's packing (\Cref{fig:alpha_11}) and gives a noticeably shorter enclosing side, while the second (\Cref{fig:hex11_sota}) closely resembles \alphaevolve's structural basin but reaches a deeper optimum.
+The existence of two such different high-quality packings indicates that the fitness landscape contains multiple deep basins, underscoring the importance of Stage~A diversity.